semayilmazs/Ceng327-Group13/README.md

 **Fatmanur Köse**

   -Enhanced the scripts by adding timing functionalities for performance analysis.
-Added time information to the images -Created questions for understanding of the project.
+Added time information to the images.
+Enhanced the plotting for the results.
+  -Created questions for understanding of the project.